Balance Sheet Items Classifications

 #4 – Inventories

-Inventories are assets which a business owner and will sell in the future.
-The company is expected to sell its inventory in the near future.
-That’s why it is put under Current Assets.
+Inventories are assets that a business owner will sell in the future.
+The company is expected to sell its inventory shortly.
+That's why it is put under Current Assets.

 #5 – Prepaid Expense

-The prepaid expense consists of the expense that the company has already paid, but until now, services for that payment has not been received.
-The company is expected to get the service in the near future.
-Examples of prepaid expenses can be advanced insurance policy payment or advance salary to the workers of the company.
+The prepaid expense consists of the expense that the company has already paid, but until now, services for that payment have not been received.
+The company is expected to get the service shortly.
+Examples of prepaid expenses can be advanced insurance policy payments or advance salaries to the company's workers.

 In IBM, below are the items under Current Assets: